xuwang/aws-terraform/README.md

 *admiral* | (Optional) Service cluster (Jenkins, fleet-ui, monitoring...).
 You can run these on worker machine, but you might have a different cluster for different access roles.
 *rds* | (Optional) RDS server (postgres and mysql) *cloudtrail* | Setup AWS CloudTrail
+*vault* | Hashicorp Vault cluster with etcd as storage backend

 To build the cluster step by step: